Back Arrow Icon

 3. Seeking Help from RAs: Users report feeling awkward and more strained in their roommate relationships after seeking assistance from RA, as these interventions often fail to resolve conflicts effectively and instead exacerbate tension.

-Insights
+Research Insights

-Problem Statement
+HMW Statement

 1. How might we help international students ensure their efforts in shared responsibilities are recognized by their roommates to promote fair treatment?